VivekReddy98/myMPI/README.md

 Custom MPI library using Socket Programming and Multi-Threading in c.

 ## MPI:
 Message Passing Interface is a standard designed to use inter-processes communication across the compute nodes to achieve SPMD paralellism.
+This is Widely used in High Performance Computing.
 References for Commercial Libraries: https://www.open-mpi.org/

 ## MPI Funtions Implemented in this custom implementation.
 1) MPI_Init()